WELCOME TO CLAN CUNNINGHAM

 However, this theory does not match the most common translations of the name Cunningham, with many believing Cunnigham was a simple combination of the word “King” and “House”.

-However, the more obvious problem is if Frisken and Warnebald were from a powerful Flemish family, why did they not bring their own family name with them to Scotland?
+However, the obvious problem is if Frisken and Warnebald were from a powerful Flemish family, why did they not bring their own family name with them to Scotland?

-The notes also claim that this Firsken the First was not the ancestor of the Cunninghams.
-Instead (it is claimed) that Clan Cunningham descends from his brother Kenneth, and the first Lord “Frisken” was the ancestor of the de Middletons and the de Innes (Inges) families.
+Frederic van Bossen’s notes also claim that this “Firsken” the First was not the ancestor of the Cunninghams.
+Instead (it is claimed) that Clan Cunningham descends from his brother Kenneth de Cunningham, and his brother the first Lord “Frisken” was the ancestor of the de Middletons and the de Innes (Inges?) families.Â

 But what does the de Cunningham name mean?

-Thus these early entries are consistent and the name Cunningham appears to mean King’s Island, a name that is consistent with the claims that Clan Cunningham descend directly from the Kings of Strathclyde, the kings who ruled the southwest of Scotland and large parts of Cumbria from a small castle that was placed on a small rocky island, a castle that can still be seen today, on the shore of the River Clyde.
+Thus these early entries are consistent and the name Cunningham appears to mean King’s Island, a name that may support van Bossen’s claim that Clan Cunningham descends from the Kings of Strathclyde: the kings who ruled the southwest of Scotland and large parts of Cumbria from a castle that was placed on the small rocky island, called Alt Cloud.
+AÂ castle that can still be seen today, on the shore of the River Clyde.

-For those who are interested, the Cunningham Bishop Pall Y (which slightly differs from the Shakefork Y in whether the Y touches the edge of the shield) still exists at some early historical sites.
-For example it can be found on a pane glass window in Stirling Castle, and in the walls and furniture of various old church buildings, but because the use of the undivided Bishop Pall Y, which also appears in the coat of arms of the Archdeaconry for Canterbury Cathedral, is supposed to be reserved to just one family or for one specific authority (in this case the undivided Bishop Pall Y is the property of the Church) the decision was made to change both the coat of arms from the Bishop Pall Y to the Shakefork Y and thus the story surrounding it also changed, and in the place of the sad story surrounding a Pope-elect, we today have the story of rescuing Prince Malcolm from the hands of the evil Macbeth.
-History is full of legends and myths, and the deliberate attempts to hide and change history.
+Today some examples of the original Bishop Pall Y still exist at some early historical sites.
+For example, it can be found on a pane glass window in Stirling Castle, and in the walls and the furniture of various old church buildings that are anciently linked to Clan Cunningham, but because the use of the undivided Bishop Pall Y, which also appears as the coat of arms of the Archdeaconry for Canterbury Cathedral, can only be used by one family or one authority, a decision was forced upon our ancestors to change both our clan’s coat of arms and our clan’s foundation legend from the Bishop Pall Y to the Shakefork Y.

 Clan Chief